nhnguyen98/LISA_LSST_DWDs/README.md

    the apparent r-band magnitude.

-6. If a candidate sample contains no sources for a given realization, the corresponding SNR fraction is recorded as NaN and ignored in the reported mean fraction.
+6. If a candidate sample contains no sources for a given realization, the corresponding SNR fraction is recorded as NaN and ignored when calculating the mean fraction.

 7. Logistic-regression performance can be sensitive to class imbalance, especially for rare candidate classes.
 Precision, recall, ROC-AUC, and